Golf Cart Lithium Conversion Cost: 36V & 48V Guide

 5. Forgetting the voltage reducer for 12V accessories.
 If your cart has headlights, a stereo, a USB charger, or other 12V accessories, they were probably tapped from one battery in the lead-acid pack.
 With a single lithium battery, you need a DC-DC converter (48V to 12V) to power these accessories.
 Tapping directly from the battery pack gives you 48V, which will fry 12V components.
 If you have street-legal accessories like lights and turn signals, this step is especially important.

 7. Not updating the state-of-charge meter.
 Your old fuel gauge was calibrated for lead-acid voltage curves.
 Lithium has a flatter discharge curve, so the gauge will read inaccurately (often showing "full" until the battery is nearly empty, then dropping fast).
-Install the lithium-compatible monitor that comes with your kit.
+Install the lithium-compatible monitor that comes with your kit, and use our battery meter wiring guide if you need to separate wiring issues from battery-profile issues.

 10. Not testing the system before driving at full speed.
 After installation, do a slow test drive first.
 Check for unusual sounds, smells, or behavior.
 Verify the charger works correctly.
 Re-torque connections after 24 hours.